-Hailing from a hospitality background, Prasad Joshi started this venture 12 years back and offers a wide range of cutlery for hire to not just five star hotels and companies but also the local community members in Panaji.
-Their cutlery range includes classic crockery, polished cutlery, glassware, steel crockery, and unique kitchenware, to name a few.
+Hailing from a hospitality background, Prasad Joshi started this venture 12 years back and offers a wide range of dinnerware for hire to not just five star hotels and companies but also the local community members in Panaji.
+Their dinnerware range includes classic crockery, polished cutlery, glassware, steel crockery, and unique kitchenware, to name a few.

 “The rise in disposable plastic waste has led people across the State to look for alternatives in the past few years.
 There definitely is a rise in awareness.
 I feel that having such services in cities is certainly crucial in bringing down plastic cutlery usage that most people or organisations would throw away after the first use,” adds Prasad.

 Started as a small initiative by volunteers of KR Puram Rising, the crockery bank has a stock 70 dinner plates, 55 tumblers, 50 tea glasses, and 30 snacks plates, funds for which were contributed by the local Councillor.

 They offer their services to small scale events and have catered to events including birthday parties, School Sports days, and baby showers.
 You can reach out to them here.

 11. The Bartan Company, Hyderabad

 The overwhelming response that ‘The Bartan Company’ received in the first month of its launch, boosted the morale of four Hyderabad women who started an initiative renting out crockery with the mission to change the way people partied in the city.